Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/design-thinking-define/_index.md

 ## LEARNING OUTCOMES:

-By the end of this module you will be developed the following skills:
+-By the end of this module you will be developed the following skills:
-Clear understating of problem statements
+-Clear understating of problem statements
-How to create a user persona
+-How to create a user persona
-Clear understanding of the different business process modeling notation
+-Clear understanding of the different business process modeling notation

 In addition to these skills you will also learn:
-How to create a business process model
+-How to create a business process model
-How to write a problem statement
+-How to write a problem statement
-How to create a “how might we” statement
+-How to create a “how might we” statement
-Interact in a business environment
+-Interact in a business environment

-INTRODUCTION
+## INTRODUCTION
 It’s time to accumulate the information gathered during the Empathise stage.
 You then analyse your observations and synthesize them to define the core problems you and your team have identified.
 These definitions are called problem statements.
 During the Define stage, you put together the information you have created and gathered during the Empathise stage.
 This is where you will analyse your observations and synthesise them to define the core problems that you and your team have identified up to this point.
 You should seek to define the problem as a problem statement in a human-centered manner.

-THE DEFINE STAGE OVERVIEW
+## THE DEFINE STAGE OVERVIEW
 The define stage is perhaps the most challenging part of the Design Thinking process, as the definition of a problem (also called a design challenge) will require you to synthesise your observations about your users from the first stage in the Design Thinking process.

 The define stage is preceded by the empathise stage, where you learn as much as possible about your users, conduct interviews, and used a variety of immersion and observation techniques.
 Once you have a good idea of who your users are and, most importantly, their wants, needs, and pain points, you’re ready to turn this empathy into an actionable problem statement.

 The relationship between the empathise and define stages can best be described in terms of analysis and synthesis.
 In the empathise phase, we use analysis to break down everything we observe and discover about our users into smaller, more manageable components—dividing their actions and behaviour into “what”, “why” and “how” categories, for example.
 In the define stage, we piece these components back together, synthesising our findings to create a detailed overall picture.

-WHY IS THE DEFINE STAGE SO IMPORTANT?
+## WHY IS THE DEFINE STAGE SO IMPORTANT?
 The defined stage ensures you fully understand the goal of your design project.
 It helps you to articulate your design problem and provides a clear-cut objective to work towards.
 The define phase allows you the chance to interpret, understand, synthesize and analyse the data into actionable information that represents the problems our users/clients face.

-ANALYSIS AND SYNTHESIS
+## *ANALYSIS AND SYNTHESIS*

 Analysis and synthesis are “equally important, and each plays an essential role in the process of creating options and making choices.”

-Analysis is about breaking down complex concepts and problems into smaller, easier-to-understand constituents.
+**Analysis** is about breaking down complex concepts and problems into smaller, easier-to-understand constituents.
 We do that, for instance, during the first stage of the Design Thinking process, the Empathise stage, when we observe and document details that relate to our users.
 Synthesis, on the other hand, involves creatively piecing the puzzle together to form whole ideas.
 This happens during the Define stage when we organise, interpret, and make sense of the data we have gathered to create a problem statement.

 Although analysis takes place during the Empathise stage and synthesis takes place during the Define stage, they do not only happen in the distinct stages of Design Thinking.
 In fact, analysis and synthesis often happen consecutively throughout all stages of the Design Thinking process.

-THE PUZZLE
+## THE PUZZLE

 In empathising, you were gathering the data and information; you collected all the little pieces of the puzzle together into one box.
 In the define phase, you are trying to organise those puzzle pieces into something recognisable.